Swedish Armed Forces

-Sweden's military has undergone a significant transformation in recent years, driven by a rapidly evolving security environment in Europe and its historic decision to join NATO in March 2024.^{2} This shift has led to substantial increases in defence spending, ambitious personnel expansion plans, and a renewed focus on territorial defence alongside continued international engagement.

 The Swedish Armed Forces have a long history, and reached their height in the seventeenth century, during the time of the Swedish Empire, when they participated in a variety of wars; these include the Scanian War, Northern War of 1655–1660, and Great Northern War, among others.
 Since the nineteenth century, they have also played an important role in the maintenance of Swedish neutrality, especially during the Cold War.

-The Swedish Armed Forces consist of 25,600 active personnel, including 9,700 officers, 5,700 enlisted soldiers, and 10,200 civilian employees.
-Additionally, there are 7,100 reserve officers and 4,700 part-time enlisted soldiers, along with 22,200 soldiers in the Home Guard.
-As of 2023, 6,300 conscripts undergo military training annually, set to increase to 8,000 by 2025.
+The Swedish Armed Forces consist of 29,600 active personnel, including 10,400 officers, 7,200 enlisted soldiers, and 12,000 civilian employees.
+Additionally, there are 7,100 reserve officers and 4,800 part-time enlisted soldiers, along with 22,600 soldiers in the Home Guard.
+As of 2023, 6,300 conscripts undergo military training annually, set to increase to 10,000 by 2030.
 In wartime, the total personnel is estimated to be 88,000, including all regularly employed personnel, reservists, and conscripts.

 Units of the Swedish Armed Forces are currently on or have taken part in several international operations either actively or as military observers, including Afghanistan as part of the Resolute Support Mission and in Kosovo (as part of Kosovo Force).
 Moreover, the Swedish Armed Forces contribute as the leading state for a European Union Battlegroup approximately once every three years through the Nordic Battlegroup.
-Prior to 2024 Sweden had close relations with NATO and NATO members, and participates in training exercises like the Admiral Pitka Recon Challenge, and Exercise Trident Juncture 2018.
+Prior to 2024 Sweden had close relations with NATO and its members, and participates in training exercises like the Admiral Pitka Recon Challenge, and Exercise Trident Juncture 2018.
 In 2024, the country formally became a member of NATO.
 Sweden also has a strong cooperation with its closest allies of the Nordic countries, being part of the Nordic Defence Cooperation, Joint Expeditionary Force, and joint exercises such as Exercise Northern Wind.

 Sweden has not participated in an officially declared war since the 1814 Swedish–Norwegian War, although its forces, under the UN flag, have been involved in such conflicts as the Congo Crisis and the military intervention in Libya.